 And it came to me again today.
 I held a rabbit in my hands.
 In the overbearing heat, in my yard, a rabbit, running, running, then not, small tongue, darting in and out and then still.
 Then stiff.
 In my arms, how much it seemed sleeping.

 Good night little girl.

 So here are the questions:

-Do you think pop culture has experiential essays, such as this, less effective?
+Do you think pop culture has made experiential essays, such as this, less effective?

-Does your knowledge of the disease lessen the impact?
+Does your knowledge of the disease lessen the effect?

 What worked and what did not?